LukeShortCloud/rootpages/src/automation/ansible.rst

 -  dest = A path to where a file should be downloaded to.
 -  follow\_redirects = Default: safe.

-   -  all = Follo wall redirects.
+   -  all = Follow all redirects.
    -  none = Do not follow any redirects.
    -  safe = Follow the first redirect only.